tiapia00/EvolBERNPINN2D/README.md

 - self_adapt: adaptive weighting of the various loss terms (most updated)
 - main: hard encoding still present
 - integrat: implementation of Simpson rule
+- implement_batch: at some point, try to implement batching